Nek-12/AndroidUtils/README.md

   way to handle external links, security vulnerabilities, and the mess that Google made of WebViewClient callbacks (when same callback gets called 2, 3 or more times in a row.
 It is also not bound to the view lifecycle, so you can just attach and detach it and your data will be safe, even in ViewModel)
+* Other `***-ktx` artifacts will give you some useful extension functions like `collectOnLifecycle()` from coroutines-ktx that I used in examples above to simplify working with system APIs, coroutines, and other android components.

 For more information and other examples see javadocs in the library code.
 If you find something that is missing, feel free to tell me about it using Github issues.